colinlienard/portfolio-2022/content/projects/auto-layout-spaces.md

 ---
 title: Auto-layout Spaces
-description: (Développement) Plugin Figma pour visualiser tous les espacements en une seule fois dans les auto-layouts.
+description: (Development) A Figma plugin to view all spacing at once in auto-layouts.
 image: auto-layout-spaces-thumbnail.webp
 color: 9540CE
 order: 3